hknd23/idcempy/README.md

 16061.716497590078
 ```

-### Example 2: "Middle-inflated" Ordered Probit Model with Correlated Errors (MiOPC)
+### Example 2: "Middle-inflated" Ordered Probit Models with Correlated Errors (MiOPC)
 You can also use **IDCeMPy** to estimate "inflated" Ordered Probit models if your outcome variable presents inflation in the "middle" category.
 For the sake of consistency, we present below the code needed to estimate a "Middle-inflated" Ordered Probit Model with correlated errors.
-Data fot this example comes from Elgün and Tillman ([2007]()).
+Data fot this example comes from Elgün and Tillman ([2007](https://journals.sagepub.com/doi/10.1177/1065912907305684)).

 First, load the dataset.
 ```